vinb7/pulsed_laser_intensity_stabilization/README.md

 # Motivation
 Many physical processes depend critically on the intensity of the laser, for example, in a Rabi Flopping experiment, the frequency of probability amplitude changing is proportional to the amplitude of the pertubring electrogmagnetic field, which in many cases corresponds to the intensity of a laser.
-Therefore, any change in the laser intensity will result in uncontrolled change in the oscillation.
+Therefore, any change in the laser intensity will result in uncontrolled change in the oscillation, giving us inaccurate determination of the PI time, for instance.
 In practice, many factors could affect laser intensity: thermal fluctuation, mechanical vibration, etc. So the goal of project is to counteract these undesired drifts in laser intensity, with the means of PID feedback control.

 <img src="https://github.com/vinb7/pulsed_laser_intensity_stabilization/blob/branch_Tommy/Rabi Freq.png" width="600">